Access Biological Data with {gmRi}

 # # Process Each species

-# Loop through the key species:
+# ridge_plots <- map(vonbert_species, plot_age_ridgeplot)# Loop through the key species:

 walk(key_species, plot_panelset, plot_fun = plot_age_ridgeplot)